last bio update: Sept 2013

 The Longer Story

 Calling memes the "street art of the internet", she explores the intersection of internet culture and humor in addressing social and political issues in countries like China, Uganda and the United States.
-Her writing and commentary have appeared in publications such as The Atlantic, Fast Company, Wired and others, and she has lectured at conferences such as the Personal Democracy Forum, ROFLCon and the Microsoft Social Computing Symposium.
+Her writing and commentary have appeared in publications such as The Atlantic, Fast Company, Wired and others, and she has lectured at conferences such as the Personal Democracy Forum, the Microsoft Social Computing Symposium and Creative Mornings.

 In 2009, An helped kick off the Brooklyn Museum's 1stfans program, the museum world's first socially networked membership.
 The inaugural artist on their new Twitter art feed, she used Morse code to explore the history of telecommunications technologies.
 Her projects and those of her collective, @Platea, challenge notions of social media art, with co-created works in art spaces such as the Indianapolis Museum of Contemporary Art, Xindanwei (Shanghai), 4A Centre for Contemporary Asian Art (Sydney) and others.

 An's art and design essays, covering broad topics like ethnographic research, coworking spaces, and networked creativity, have been cited frequently in popular magazines, blogs and academic journals.
 She serves as a consulting editor for the award-winning arts blog Hyperallergic and is a 2013 USC Annenberg / Getty Arts Journalism Fellow.
 Her master's is with Art Center College of Design's Media Design Practices program, a partnership with UNICEF Uganda's Innovation Lab.